sph-mn/sph-ga/readme.md

 # create a multivector by specifying multiple blade terms
 mv :: (((basis_index ...) coefficient) ...) -> multivector

-# calculates the left contraction inner product.
+# calculates the left contraction clifford (geometric) inner product.
 # the grade of the first argument must be less than or equal to the grade of the second argument
-ip :: multivector multivector -> multivector
+ip :: multivector ... -> multivector

 # calculates the exterior product (also known as the wedge product or outer product)
-ep :: multivector multivector -> multivector
+ep :: multivector ... -> multivector

 # calculates the geometric product
-gp :: multivector multivector -> multivector
+gp :: multivector ... -> multivector

 # compute the sandwich product: a * b * a ** -1
 sp :: multivector multivector -> multivector